open-ephys/next-gen-system/doc/whitepaper_extended/README.md

 By removing and standardizing the intermediate components of hardware-software interfaces, the development effort required for this is vastly reduced, and different data sources can be operated together in one system.

-## Progress & Proof of Principle
+## Progress & Proof of principle

 The main design constraints behind this specification are high throughput and low latency.
 In terms of throughput, most current interfaces can achieve or exceed 10Gb/s.
-PCIe, which is used as the basic for almost all other existing interfaces can currently acieve around ~100Gb/s, which is not needed for any current or mid-term electrophysiology applications, but could be useful eventually.
+PCIe, which is used as the basic for almost all other existing interfaces can currently achieve around ~100Gb/s, which is not needed for any current or mid-term electrophysiology applications, but could be useful eventually.
 By contrast, latency varies widely across interfaces, and PCIe can achieve far shorter closed-loop delays than any other interface.

 ![Overview of latencies across hardware interfaces.
 Histograms reflect measured latencies, bar plots reflect estimates.](imgs/latencies_log_scale.png)